idblr/ndi/README.md

 ### Funding

-Package was developed while the author was a postdoctoral fellow supported by the [Cancer Prevention Fellowship Program](https://cpfp.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/).
+This package was developed while the author was a postdoctoral fellow supported by the [Cancer Prevention Fellowship Program](https://cpfp.cancer.gov/) at the [National Cancer Institute](https://www.cancer.gov/).

 ### Acknowledgments